Washington County Durham

 The 12 Thomas Henry Cann,

-which is just beyond the cyclists.
 These houses were built by the Durham Aged Mineworkers' Housing Association.

 Aged Miners' Memorial Homes, Blue House Lane